-- 5.1 The Waste Local Plan will be prepared jointly with Nottingham City Council, as was the case with the 2013 Waste Core Strategy.
-The County Council has taken the lead role and the costs of plan preparation will be split proportionately according to population. - 5.2 There are no significant mineral issues within the Nottingham City boundary and therefore the new Minerals Local Plan is not being prepared jointly.
+- 5.1 The Waste Local Plan is being prepared jointly with Nottingham City Council, as was the case with the 2013 Waste Core Strategy.
+Consultation on the Issues and Options for the New Waste Local Plan was carried between the 27th February until the 9th April 2020.
+The consultation period was extended until 7th May 2020 due to Covid 19. - 5.2 The County Council has taken the lead role and the costs of plan preparation will be split proportionately according to population. - 5.3 There are no significant mineral issues within the Nottingham City boundary and therefore the new Minerals Local Plan is not being prepared jointly.
 However a joint Local Aggregates Assessment is prepared annually to consider future apportionments for aggregate minerals within both the City and County Council boundaries.
-The City Council is currently preparing their Land and Policies Part 2 Local Plan which, when adopted, will accompany their adopted Core Strategy and will contain policies in relation to Minerals development.
+The City Council has adopted a Land and Policies Part 2 Local Plan which accompanies their adopted Core Strategy and contains policies in relation to minerals development.